Who We Are

-PVS also supports all effective community efforts to establish social justice, reassert human rights, and to engage in charitable giving in the Greater Pittsburgh Area.
+PVS also supports all effective community efforts to establish social justice, reassert human rights, and to engage in charitable giving in the Greater Pittsburgh Area and beyond.

 The Pittsburgh Vegan Society maintains that animals, the environment, and the local community are all of moral significance.
 As such, all are welcome to attend and participate in the organizations efforts to share how veganism can help the local and broader world.

 PVS now accepts tax deductible donations through our donate button above and through Amazon Smile (smile.amazon.com type in and select "Pittsburgh Vegan Organization".

 PVS stands in solidarity with the Black Lives Matter movement.
 We pledge to be actively anti-racist and to combat all forms of oppression against those most marginalized in our society.
 We recognize that untilall are free, none are free.
 We acknowledge the inherent overlap of animal liberation, Black liberation, and queer liberation, and pledge to continue to speak out against injustice in our communities.
 We know that a vegan movement cannot be truly meaningful without dismantling racism, sexism, ageism, ableism, genderism, heterosexism, xenophobia, and any form of prejudice, both within and without.
 We commit to using our privileged power within society to uplift the voices of those silenced, and to build an equitable structure where all have the same opportunities for safety and well-being.